GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Methodology

 \textbf{Model Overview.} The task of multimodal fake news detection can be described as a binary classification task, where the aim is to model the news (${N}$) sample's text(s) ${T}$ and image(s) ${V}$ to predict whether the given news is real or fake.\footnote{Our model can handle multiple visual (multiple images) and text sources (headline, main content, etc.) for a given news sample.
-For simplification, we assume a single image and text source associated with a news sample.} To this end, we propose an end-to-end trainable model, \textbf{GAME-ON}: (\textbf{G}raph \textbf{A}ttention Network-based \textbf{M}ultimodal Fusi\textbf{ON}) (see Figure ~\ref{fig:model_diagram}).
-Our proposed framework consists of four stages to overcome the inherent challenges caused by heterogeneous modalities: (i) represent a news sample (${N_i = \{T_i, V_i\}}$) into two fully connected graphs with nodes extracted from the text (${G_T}$) and visual (${G_V}$) components respectively (subsection \ref{subsec:feature-encoders}), (ii) learn common space representations for the different modalities, and add inter-modal connections between text and visual nodes (${G_{MM} = G_T + G_V}$) (subsection \ref{subsec:multimodal-space-graph}), (iii) utilize graph attention layer on the multimodal graph to weigh inter and intra- modal relations dynamically, to learn robust multimodal representation (subsection \ref{subsec:graph-layers}), and (iv) pooling and classification (subsection \ref{subsec:fake-news-detector}).
-In the following subsections, we introduce our framework architecture in detail.
+For simplification, we assume a single image and text source associated with a news sample. } To this end, we propose an end-to-end trainable model, \textbf{GAME-ON}: (\textbf{G}raph \textbf{A}ttention Network-based \textbf{M}ultimodal Fusi\textbf{ON}) (see Figure ~\ref{fig:model_diagram}).
+Our proposed framework consists of four stages to overcome the inherent challenges caused by heterogeneous modalities: